iamse-blog/wic1-workshop/001-introduction.md

-﻿The workshop content is be broken down into “challenges” where each challenge will be a complete use case with a provided solution.
+﻿This lab is designed to be used in a workshop environment with an instructor present.
+The content is be broken down into “challenges” where each challenge will be a complete use case with a provided solution.
 Based on the participants experience with Okta and Workflows, they can decide which challenges they would like to complete.
 This workshop is designed to cater for the new Okta user, through to the more experienced user.

 The participants might like to choose challenges that are similar to current use cases within their organization.